 Chia seeds are rich in antioxidants, omega-3 fatty acids, minerals, and vitamins for a plethora of health benefits.
 For digestion, the best nutrients here will be fiber: just two tablespoons of chia seeds supply 10 grams of fiber.
 Flaxseeds additionally are a great source of dietary fiber, helping to increase bowel movements and prevent constipation.

 When it comes to fiber, your body needs both insoluble (meaning it doesn’t dissolve in water and isn’t broken down in your GI) and soluble (which does dissolve in water).
 Dietary fiber is essential to healthy digestion, and it’s a nutrient many of us do not get enough of.
-It helps keep bowel movements regular, bulk up stools, prevent constipation, and flush out waste.
-Studies have found that the way bacteria digests fiber also helps produce short-chain fatty acids that are healthy for the colon.
+It helps keep bowel movements regular, bulks up stools, prevents constipation, and flushes out waste.
+Studies show that the way bacteria digests fiber also helps produce short-chain fatty acids that are healthy for the colon.

 Because of the way it works in the body, it’s important to drink plenty of water along with fibrous foods in order flush out waste and prevent constipation.
-Too much fiber can lead to loose stools, bloating, or diarrhea, so ensure you’re always consuming in moderation.
+However, too much fiber can lead to loose stools, bloating, or diarrhea—so ensure you’re always consuming in moderation.

 Prebiotics differ from probiotics in that they contain indigestible nutrients that promote the growth and success of the healthy bacteria (hence the pre).
 Probiotics are those beneficial bacteria that support your digestive system, so protecting their growth and diversity is an important job!
 Prebiotics and probiotics work synergistically to promote the well being of your GI and keep your body healthy.

-Some especially gut-friendly fruits and veggies include prebiotics in asparagus, artichokes, mushrooms, onions, apples, and bananas.
+Some especially gut-friendly fruits and veggies include the prebiotics found in asparagus, artichokes, mushrooms, onions, apples, and bananas.
 Inulin, a nutritional component that occurs naturally in many of these fruits and veggies, is full of fiber and low in calories.
-The fiber in inulin is soluble, and dissolving in the stomach to slow digestion, increase fullness, and even reduce cholesterol.
+The fiber in inulin is soluble, and dissolving in the stomach to slow digestion and increase fullness.

 We spoke at length about the plethora of probiotic probiotic health benefits and how to choose the best probiotic for you in the past.
-Probiotics help keep your digestion stable and the absorption of nutrients you are feeding your body optimal.
-They help prevent side effects of antibiotics, can strengthen the immune system, benefit vaginal health, and even have the potential to impact mood.
+Probiotics help keep your digestion stable and supports the absorption of nutrients.
+They also help supported a disrupted microbiome after taking antibiotics and can support everything from immunity to healthy skin or even vaginal health.

 Fermented foods contain lactic acid-producing bacteria, which survive the acidic digestive process into your colon.
 For plant-based options, look to fermented veggies for natural probiotic foods.
+(We have a complete guide to the best and worst probiotic foods here.)
 Go for sauerkraut, a fermented cabbage—but avoid the canned kind, as it’s pasteurized and the healthy bacteria is killed off.
 Also try kimchi—a staple at any Korean BBQ—a spicy fermented cabbage and rich probiotic.
 It’s particularly beneficial for your immune system.
-Kombucha, a fermented tea, is another popular probiotic to boost immunity.
+Kombucha, a fermented tea, is another popular probiotic.